yash722/PRCRS/README.md

 ## Acknowledgments
 - Yelp Dataset for providing rich and diverse data.
 - OpenAI for their LLM APIs.
-- Developers and contributors to open-source libraries used in this project.
+- Developers and contributors to open-source libraries used in this project (Yash Rao, Shreyansh Kumar, Palak Kothari).